Why New Aircraft Engine Ideas Rarely Succeed

 Key Takeaways:

-• Aircraft engines largely rely on outdated 1960s technology, a common complaint among owners and pilots.
+• Aircraft engines are commonly criticized for being based on outdated 1960s technology, a sentiment shared by owners and pilots.

 See a mistake?
 Contact us.